A parallel corpus 40 languages

 This parallel corpus can be searched and analysed monolingually or multilingually using all available tools in Sketch Engine: concordances, collocations, word lists and more.

-The OPUS project in Sketch Engine contains 40 languages: Afrikaans, Albanian, Arabic, Bosnian, Bulgarian, Chinese Simplified, Chinese Traditional, Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hebrew, Hindi, Hungarian, Italian, Japanese, Korean, Latvian, Lithuanian, Macedonian, Norwegian, Persian, Polish, Portuguese, Portuguese, Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish, Turkish, Ukrainian.
+The OPUS project in Sketch Engine contains 40 languages: Afrikaans, Albanian, Arabic, Bosnian, Bulgarian, Chinese (simplified characters), Chinese (traditional characters), Croatian, Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Greek, Hebrew, Hindi, Hungarian, Italian, Japanese, Korean, Latvian, Lithuanian, Macedonian, Norwegian, Persian, Polish, Portuguese (Brazilian), Portuguese (European), Romanian, Russian, Serbian, Slovak, Slovenian, Spanish, Swedish, Turkish, Ukrainian.

 A list of subcorpora